-This research could be extended in a number of directions.
+This research could be continued in a variety of directions.

 - The results of our survey testing whether users understand that sites are getting access to their information even if it is marked as private (see Figure 8) indicate that there is room for more research in the area.
 This should be tested with a variety of different permissions.
 One could also experiment with ways to make it clear to the user that all of their information is being shared, regardless of the privacy settings. - We previously mentioned that our survey included options of things the sites could not actually do so the respondent would not have to select all options to be correct.
 However, many people selected these fake options.
 One could research what permissions users think are being requested beyond what is actually being requested.
 This is an important area of research because people may be unwilling to use the SSO service if they think too many permissions are being given. - It is clear that users do not understand the full range of write permissions being requested.
-However, Egelman [14] determined that users make their decision to use Facebook Connect or not before they see the permissions requested.
+However, Egelman [9] determined that users make their decision to use Facebook Connect or not before they see the permissions requested.
 Egelman only tested read permissions, though.
-A similar study could see how the presence of write permissions affects users' decisions to use Facebook Connect. - We observed that users understand the granular read permissions better than the single write permission.
-One could test whether granular write permissions are in fact more clear to users than the current system.
+A similar study could see how the presence of write permissions affects users' decisions to use Facebook Connect.
+It could also test whether explicitly stating what write permissions are being requested and varying the number of write permissions requested affects whether users are willing to use the system.